-PDC Machines’ metallic diaphragm compressors are ideal for compressing all gases without leakage or contamination of the process media.
+PDC Machines’ metallic diaphragm compressors are ideal for compressing all process gases without leakage or contamination of the gas.
 The advantages of ultra high purity, leak free gas handling are what differentiate our diaphragm compressor from reciprocating and screw type compressors.
 Reciprocating and screw type machines are subject to leakage around piston rings which results in contamination of the process gas by hydraulic oil.

 PDC Machines’ diaphragm compressors isolate the process media from the piston and related components with a set of metal diaphragms.
 These diaphragms are carefully positioned inside precisely contoured cavities which are machined into the upper and lower plates of the compressor heads.

 Diaphragm compressors can work with suction pressures starting at atmospheric and deliver discharge pressures as high as 60,000 psig.
 Because of the large surface areas of the heads and diaphragms, the continuous presence of hydraulic oil and the cooling of the process side heads, PDC Machines’ high pressure compressors will run considerably cooler than a conventional piston type reciprocating machine.

 A PDC Machines high pressure gas compressor in operation is more isentropic than adiabatic.
 The exponent runs between isothermal and adiabatic.
 As a result, higher compression ratios can be achieved.
 In some cases compression ratios as high as one hundred to one are possible.
 This would be difficult or impossible to achieve with conventional diaphragm compressor unit.